 - The structure of your home: Depending on how the house is built, you may experience more or less hot and cold spots.
 Several things about the design of your home could influence this situation.
 For example, it matters how many windows you have, the level of insulation, the level of sunlight exposure, and the exact floor plan of the house.
 All these factors influence the level of warmth or cold differently.
 It is crucial to understand how this works.

 - Ductwork Installation: Temperature inconsistencies are not only influenced by insulation and windows.
 How your ductwork is laid may also impact whether or not your house suffers from hot and cold spots.
 When the ductwork is adequately designed, air will spread evenly to all house parts, promoting similar temperature conditions.
 Unfortunately, when the design is off or the ductwork is improperly installed, there is a possibility that it may lead to cold and hot spots since some rooms will get more heat than others.
+For this kind of problem you can call our HVAC contractor in Garden Grove.

 Fixing Hot and Cold Spots